Blog

 Case no.1: Streamlining claims processing for a commercial insurance firm

 The challenge: A commercial insurance company struggled with slow claims processing due to siloed legacy systems.
-This inefficiency led to delays in approving claims and poor communication between brokers, adjusters, and internal teams.
+This inefficiency resulted in delays in approving claims and poor communication among brokers, adjusters, and internal teams.

 The solution: To simplify data exchange between stakeholders, a custom software platform with integrated EDI was developed.
 The system allowed real-time updates on claims, policies, and payments.
 AI capabilities were added to automate fraud detection and flag claim inconsistencies, reducing manual reviews.